Should You Allow Pets at Your Short-Term Rental? Pros and Cons of Pet-Friendly Airbnbs

 Allowing pets at your short-term rental can be a powerful amenity for those deciding what vacation home to book for their family.
 Allowing pets at your vacation home provides many benefits to your short-term rental business like:

-• Widening your guest pool.
+- Widening your guest pool.
 Allowing pets can open your rental to an extra 70% of guests who own pets and don’t want to leave them behind.
+IntelliHost’s 2025 study found that allowing dogs can improve Airbnb platform visibility by 28%.

 Cons of Allowing Pets at Your Vacation Rental

-As the owner of the short-term rental business, you can be held responsible for the actions of your guest’s pets to your property and to your community and you can even be held responsible for your neighbor’s pet’s action to your guests.
-It could be argued that without your vacation rental home, the guest would not have been in the area and therefore the accident would not have happened.
+As the owner of the short-term rental business, you can be held responsible for the actions of your guest’s pets on your property and to your community, and you can even be held responsible for your neighbor’s pet’s actions to your guests.
+It could be argued that without your vacation rental home, the guest would not have been in the area, and therefore, the accident would not have happened.
 Here are some additional considerations for having a pet-friendly short-term rental:

-We all know that pets can cause damage, whether it’s destroying a screen door or tearing apart the couch, and now they could be doing it at your rental, a place they are unfamiliar with and likely anxious at.
-Most policies have exclusions in their policies that restrict coverage for ‘guest caused damage’, this includes their pets.
+We all know that pets can cause damage, whether it’s destroying a screen door or tearing apart the couch, and now they could be doing it at your rental, a place they are unfamiliar with and likely anxious in.
+Most policies have exclusions in their policies that restrict coverage for ‘guest-caused damage’, which includes their pets.
 So, in the case of a guest’s dog damaging your home, a standard Homeowners or Landlord policy would not respond and would have you take it up with your guest.

-This might not be the first thing that comes to mind when allowing pets at your vacation rental but it’s important to consider.
-Allowing pets could turn away guests that have allergies to pets.
-It’s important to consider that some have extreme reactions to pet dander and while rare could result in serious health concerns for your guest and likely legal trouble for the owner if a pet was snuck onto the property by a previous guest.
+This might not be the first thing that comes to mind when allowing pets at your vacation rental, but it’s important to consider.
+Allowing pets could turn away guests who have allergies to pets.
+It’s important to consider that some have extreme reactions to pet dander, and while rare could result in serious health concerns for your guest and likely legal trouble for the owner if a pet was snuck onto the property by a previous guest.

 Your Insurance Might Not Cover Animal or Pet Incidents

-So, whether you choose to allow dogs at your short-term rental or not, it’s important to look at your insurance policy to see if you are covered for animal/pet liability.
-Not all policies, including homeowners, landlord or commercial policies, cover pet liabilities and/or they may specifically exclude certain dog breeds, dogs with a history of biting and exotic animals from coverage.
+Because of this, whether you choose to allow dogs at your short-term rental or not, it’s important to look at your insurance policy to see if you are covered for animal/pet liability.
+Not all policies, including Homeowners, Landlord, and Commercial policies, cover pet liabilities, and/or they may specifically exclude certain dog breeds, dogs with a history of biting, and exotic animals from coverage.

 Understand Exclusions in Standard Policies

-When you’re a landlord you can verify the type of dog your renter has at your property.
-When you’re a homeowner you understand the risks of your own dog and are knowledgeable about their breed.
-However, as a short-term rental property owner, you are likely not going to take the extra steps to confirm the type of animal, breed or bite history for every booking at your property.
+When you’re a landlord, you can verify the type of dog your renter has at your property.
+When you’re a homeowner, you understand the risks of your own dog and are knowledgeable about their breed.
+However, as a short-term rental property owner, you may not always take the extra steps to confirm the type of animal, breed, or bite history for every booking at your property.

-The Proper Insurance policy does not have exclusions for types of animal or dog breeds and the offers $1,000,000 per-occurrence of commercial liability with an option to upgrade to $2,000,000 if desired.
-The addition to the commercial liability limit you choose ($1M or $2M), Proper Insurance will also pay for the cost of defense lawyers.
+The Proper Insurance policy does not have exclusions for types of animals or dog breeds, and offers $1,000,000 per-occurrence of commercial liability with an option to upgrade to $2,000,000 if desired.
+In addition to the commercial liability limit you choose ($1M or $2M), Proper Insurance will also pay for the cost of defense lawyers.

 You Will Need Off-Premises Liability